dart-lang/language/working/0546-patterns/exhaustiveness.md

     Subtracting a union is equivalent to removing all of the values from all of its arms.

-*   Otherwise, `A` and `B` must both be extract unions, handled in the next section.
+*   Otherwise, `A` and `B` must both be object unions, handled in the next section.

-## Extract subtraction
+## Object subtraction

 Before we get into the algorithm, let's try to build an intuition about why it's complex and how we might tackle that complexity.
-Extract spaces are rich data
+Object spaces are rich data
 structures: they have a type and an open-ended set of fields which may nest spaces arbitrarily deeply.

-When subtracting two extracts, they may have different types, or the same.
+When subtracting two objects, they may have different types, or the same.
 They may have fields that overlap, or a field name may appear in one and not the other.
 All of those interact in interesting ways.
 For example: